Jeet267/full-stack-task-management-app/README.md

 Copy
 Edit
 npm install
-Set Up Environment Variables: Create a .env file in the root directory and add the following:
+Set Up Environment Variables: Create a .env file in the root directory and configure the following:

 makefile
 Copy